kaisenlinux/manpages-dev/category/RemoteAdministration/scp.md

      -l limit
              Limits the used bandwidth, specified in Kbit/s.

+     -O      Use the legacy SCP protocol for file transfers instead of the SFTP protocol.
+Forcing the use of the SCP protocol may be necessary for servers that do not implement SFTP or for backwards-compatibility for particular filename wildcard patterns.
+This mode is the default.

      -o ssh_option
              Can be used to pass options to ssh in the format used in ssh_config(5).
 This is useful for specifying options for which there is no separate scp command-line flag.
 For